ealagoz/cliqs/README.md

 - Python 3.11.0 version is used for the analysis
 - pip install pandas plotly flask IPython ipywidgets
 - re is already included in Python built-in libraries

-**Usage**

-These imports are essential for various aspects of the code, such as data handling, visualization, web application development, and regular expression operations.

 ## Multiple Scatter Plots